-The project steering committee (PSC) will be responsible for making, management decisions by consensus when guidance is required by the project manager(s), including recommendations to the implementing partner(s) and approval of project plans and revisions.
-PSC will be the governing body of the project and will provide strategic leadership and governance oversight.
+The project steering committee (PSC) is responsible for making, management decisions by consensus when guidance is required by the project manager(s), including recommendations to the implementing partner(s) and approval of project plans and revisions.
+PSC is the governing body of the project and provides strategic leadership and governance oversight.

-The project technical unit (PTU): Technical, research, and scientific coordination will be ensured through the establishment of a tailored project technical unit (PTU) jointly run by the consortium leader and the CCD under the Ministry of Water and Environment (MWE).
-Joint coordination by the consortium leader and the MWE/CCD will be necessary and instrumental in project delivery.
-A technical and research link will be created and made operational with the National Livestock Resources Research Institute (NaLIRRI), with Makerere University (MUK) - Centre for Climate Change Research and Innovation, and with CGIAR/CCAFS.
-Direct collaboration will be sought with the Agriculture Climate Change Task Force.1
+The project technical unit (PTU): Technical, research, and scientific coordination is be ensured thanks to the establishment of a tailored project technical unit (PTU) jointly run by the consortium leader and the CCD under the MWE.
+Joint coordination by the consortium leader and the MWE/CCD is necessary and instrumental in project delivery.
+A technical and research link has been created and made operational with the NaLIRRI, with Makerere University (MUK) - Centre for Climate Change Research and Innovation, and with the Consultative Group on International Agricultural Research (CGIAR)/ Climate Change, Agriculture and Food Security (CCAFS).

-Implementing Partner:
+Implementing Partner